Alex Morgan, US women's soccer team honored at The ESPYS | New Country 923

 Comedian Tracy Morgan presided over the show at Microsoft Theater in downtown Los Angeles.

-Alex Morgan thanked ESPN for its recent deal to carry NWSL games.
+Alex Morgan thanked ESPN for its recent deal to televise NWSL games.

 “When the World Cup is behind us, it is the professional league that we need to continually lift up and grow,” she said.
 “Investment in women and girls should not only occur on the playing fields but in more storytelling of badass, amazing women who continue to show that we are more than just athletes.”